lisp-docs/process-dpans3r/output/chap-7/h-g-generic-functions-and-methods/_h-g-g-e-builtin-method-combination-types.md

 The object system provides a set of built-in method combination types.
-To specify that a generic function is to use one of these method combination types, the name of the method combination type is given as the argument to the :method-combination option to **defgeneric** or to the :method-combination option to any of the other operators that specify generic function options.
+To specify that a generic function is to use one of these method combination types, the name of the method combination type is given as the argument to the :method-combination option to <DictionaryLink styled={true} term={"defgeneric"}><b>defgeneric</b></DictionaryLink> or to the :method-combination option to any of the other operators that specify generic function options.